petrosbar/funcinterp/README.md

-# A collection of functional programming language interpreters.
+# A Collection of Functional Programming Language Interpreters.